Synchrotron X-ray diagnostics of cutoff shape of nonthermal electron spectrum at young supernova remnants: Cutoff shape of the electron spectrum

 \subsection{Cutoff shape parameter $a$}

 The cutoff shape parameter $a$ also depends on the details of electron acceleration, such as the magnetic field strength and the energy dependence of the diffusion coefficient.
-We assume that the diffusion coefficient of high-energy electrons in the following power-law form:
+We assume that the diffusion coefficient of high-energy electrons has the following power-law form

 Usually the Bohm diffusion, $\beta=1$, is widely adopted.
 However, in general $\beta$ may deviate from unity.
-For example, it is well known that $\beta$ becomes 1/3 if the particle diffusion is considered in the Kolmogorov magnetic turbulence, while $\beta=1/2$ for Kraichnan turbulence (e.g., Blandford \& Eichler~\cite{blandford87})\footnote{ In general, if the spectrum of magnetic turbulence is in a form of $E_k\propto k^{-s}$, then $\beta$ and $s$ are related as $\beta=2-s$ under the assumption that accelerated particles scatter via wave-particle resonance interaction.
+For example, it is well known that $\beta$ becomes 1/3 if particle diffusion is considered in the Kolmogorov magnetic turbulence, but $\beta=1/2$ for Kraichnan turbulence (e.g., Blandford \& Eichler~\cite{blandford87})\footnote{ In general, if the spectrum of magnetic turbulence has a form $E_k\propto k^{-s}$, then $\beta$ and $s$ are related as $\beta=2-s$ under the assumption that accelerated particles scatter via wave-particle resonance interaction.
 In particular, for Kolmogorov ($s=5/3$) and Kraichnan ($s=3/2$) turbulence, we obtain $\beta=1/3$ and 1/2, respectively. }.
 So in these cases, the value of $\beta$ even tells us the properties of magnetic turbulence.
 In another context, if the wave damping due to ion-neutral collisions is significant, $\beta$ may approach $\approx2$ (Bykov et al.~\cite{bykov00}; Lee et al.~\cite{lee12}).

 In the cooling limited case, where $E_{\rm max,e}$ is determined by the balance of acceleration and synchrotron cooling ($t_{\rm acc}(E)=t_{\rm syn}(E)$), the spectral shape factor $a$ is related to $\beta$ as